drostlab/orthologr/README.md

  - [MYN](http://www.biomedcentral.com/1471-2148/6/44/) (Modified YN): Zhang, Z., et al. (2006)

-For this purpose you need to have __KaKs_Calculator__ installed on your system andexecutable from your default `PATH`, e,g, `/usr/local/bin/`.
+For this purpose you need to have __KaKs_Calculator__ installed on your system and executable from your default `PATH`, e,g, `/usr/local/bin/`.

 ### CDS prediction pipeline

-It is also possible to run __Divergence Stratigraphy__ or any other orthology inference method starting with unannotated genomes.
+It is also possible to run __Divergence Stratigraphy__ or any other orthology inference method starting with non-annotated genomes.

 For this purpose `orthologr` provides a function `predict_cds()` that allows you to perform gene prediction (CDS prediction) based on the gene prediction programs